griquelme/tidyms2/docs/overview/sample.rst

 .. _sample-overview:

-Sample workflow
+Sample pipeline
 ===============

-The sample workflow applies operations on data from individual samples.
+The sample pipeline applies operations on data from individual samples.
 Data generated in the sample workflow is stored using a :py:class:`~tidyms2.core.storage.SampleStorage` which provides an interface for reading and writing sample data.
 The preprocessing state of a sample is represented using the :py:class:`~tidyms2.core.dataflow.SampleProcessStatus`.